Updated: January 26th, 2015

 Cookie cutter in PSE

-Once you have the cookie cutter, you can always re-apply another cookie cutter to cut even more away from the image / artwork.
+Once you have your cookie cutter, you can always add another cookie cutter to cut even more away from the image / artwork.
 You can use the result as a wonderful source for strokes as well as patterns.

 Editing arch PDFs in Adobe AI / Inkscape etc